-Sports Refunds: The sports activity fee is NON-REFUNDABLE, including AFC/Deployment Funds, unless a doctor's note is received stating why the child can no longer participate in the sport.
+Sports Refunds: The sports activity fee is NON-REFUNDABLE, unless a doctor's note is received stating why the child can no longer participate in the sport or your family has received orders to PCS.

-Uniforms: Uniforms must be turned into your coach by the day of the last game or your CYS account will be charged \$25 for jersey, skirts or pom-poms.
-If we have a sponsor on the back of the jersey or shell top, your child will get to keep that item only.
+Uniforms: Flag Football players & Cheerleaders may keep their T-shirts.
+Cheerleading skirts & pom-poms must be turned into your coach by the day of the last game or your CYS account will be charged \$25 for the skirts or pom-poms.
 Cleats are highly recommended but are not required for FFB.